 Clostridioides difficile infection

-Clostridium difficile (C. difficile) is a bacteria that is found in the human gastrointestinal tract.
+Clostridioides difficile (C.difficile) previously known as Clostridium difficile is a bacteria that is found in the human gastrointestinal tract.
 This is a type of bacteria that forms spores.
 Spores are like defensive shells that protect the bacteria from dying.
 C. difficile is one of the well-known spore-forming bacteria that has made eradication of the bacteria very challenging.
 When spore-forming bacteria encounter adverse conditions in extreme environmental change like high or low temperatures, disinfectants or anti-bacterial agents, they end up forming spores and entering a dormant stage.
 Some bacteria can stay in the dormant stage for years.
 The bacteria emerge from the spores when the environment is inhabitable and the conditions are suited to its survival.

 Due to its spore-forming capabilities C. difficile has been able to withstand difficult environments like those typically found in hospitals where anti-bacterial precautions are practised meticulously.
 As a result, many people become infected with C. difficile and the bacteria implants in the gastrointestinal tract.
 Here it produces toxins which cause diarrhoea and many other symptoms that can end up being life-threatening, like the toxic megacolon which needs emergency surgery.